peterhinch/micropython-iot/docs/PB_LINK.md

 ## 4.2 Application design

 The code should create a class subclassed from `app_base.AppBase`.
 The base class performs initialisation.
-When this is complete, a `.start` method is called which the user class should implement.
+When this is complete, a `.start` synchronous method is called which the user class should implement.

 Typically this will launch user coroutines and terminate, as in the demo.